bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 ## Current Status of the Project

 * Algorithms were developed.
-Coding is to be done.
-* Actual robot building stage is initialized.
+* Working on coding.
-*
+* Physical Robot building stage is initialized.

 ![Initial prototype Of the Mobile Robot](https://github.com/bimalka98/Autonomous-Mobile-Robot/blob/master/Figures/robot.PNG)